maksimgm/engineering_blog/how_angular_works_under_the_hood--_the_digest_cycle.md

 #How Angular works under the hood-- The digest cycle

-Software developers who work with Angular have their reasons for liking or disliking Angular.
-People who dislike working with Angular claim different points suporrting their opinion: Angular is to slow or it incorporates to much javascript in the html.
-Although, these points are valid, the beauty of Angular heavily outweighs its pitfalls.
-The beauty of Angular is that it two way data binds out of the box.
+Angular developers have their reasons for liking or disliking the framework.
+Those who dislike it, claim the following: Angular is to slow or it incorporates to much javascript into the html.
+Although, these points are valid, the beauty of Angular heavily outweighs the pitfalls.
+It comes with two-way-data-binding out of the box.
 This is ideal for single page applications and dynamic web applications.
-But, how does Angular do out of the box?
+But, how does happen under the hood?
 Keep reading and you will find out.

 ##$scope